Ways to Give

 In Tibetan Buddhism, there is a concept of tendrel or auspicious interdependence” which describes the special relationship that is formed between teachers and their students.
 Traditionally, after a transmission of teaching, in order to create good tendrel and to reflect appreciation for the preciousness of what they have received, offerings are made on the part of the student to the teacher.
 The teacher(s) for our program offer their time and teaching without pay.
 They are only financially compensated by what participants offer to them.

-Includes Nature Chapel rental, website costs and equipment for Zoom.
+Includes Nature Chapel rental, costs for virtual classes and our scholarship fund.

 Yeshe Ellen’s Teachings

 You may send a check for Sangha Donation made out to Key West Tara Mandala.
 If you would like to earmark your donation specifically for SCHOLARSHIPS, please write “Scholarship Fund” on your check and mail to:

 Martha O’Hare – 2111 San Remo Dr – Big Pine Key, FL 33043